-Table IX details the two interface modes and the serial clock edges from which the data is clocked out by the AD7858/AD7858L (DOUT Edge) and that the data is latched in on (DIN Edge).
+Table IX details the five interface modes and the serial clock edges from which the data is clocked out by the AD7853/AD7853L (DOUT Edge) and that the data is latched in on (DIN Edge).
+The logic level of the POLARITY pin is shown and it is clear that this reverses the edges.